Sensing-Constrained LQG Control: Performance Guarantees for Joint Sensing and Control Design

 Theorem~\ref{th:approx_bound} also guarantees that for non-zero ratio~$\gamma_g$ Algorithm~\ref{alg:overall} achieves a value for Problem~\ref{prob:LQG} that is finitely close to the optimal.
 In~particular, the bound in ineq.~\eqref{ineq:approx_bound} improves as $\gamma_g$ increases, since it is decreasing in~$\gamma_g$, and is characterized by the following extreme behaviors: for $\gamma_g=1$, the bound in ineq.~\eqref{ineq:approx_bound} is $e^{-1}\simeq .37$, which is the minimum for any $\gamma_g \in [0,1]$, and hence, the best bound on Algorithm~\ref{alg:overall}'s approximation performance among all $\gamma_g \in [0,1]$ (ideally, the bound in ineq.~\eqref{ineq:approx_bound} would be~$0$ for $\gamma_g=1$, in which case Algorithm~\ref{alg:overall} would be exact, since it would be implied $h(\algS, u\of{1:T}{\algS})=g^\star$; however, even for supermodular functions, the best bound one can achieve in \mbox{the worst-case is $e^{-1}$~\cite{feige1998})}; for $\gamma_g=0$, ineq.~\eqref{ineq:approx_bound} is uninformative since it simplifies to $h(\algS, u\of{1:T}{\algS}) \leq g(\emptyset) = h(\emptyset, u\of{1:T}{\emptyset})$, which~is~trivially~satisfied.\footnote{The inequality $h(\algS, u\of{1:T}{\algS}) \leq h(\emptyset, u\of{1:T}{\emptyset})$ simply states that a control policy that is informed by the active sensor set $\calS$ has better performance than a policy that does not use any sensor; for a more formal proof we refer the reader to Appendix~B.}

 In the remaining of the section, we first prove that if the strict inequality $\sum_{t=1}^T\Theta_t\succ 0$ holds, where each $\Theta_t$ is defined as in eq.~\eqref{eq:control_riccati}, then the ratio $\gamma_g$ in ineq.~\eqref{ineq:approx_bound} is non-zero, and as result Algorithm~\ref{alg:overall} achieves a near-optimal approximation performance (Theorem~\ref{th:submod_ratio}).
-Then, we prove that the strict inequality $\sum_{t=1}^T\Theta_t\succ 0$ is equivalent to a verifiable condition (Proposition~\ref{prop:iff_for_all_zero_control}) \mbox{that holds for appropriate cost matrices $Q_t$ and~$R_t$.}
+Then, we prove that the strict inequality $\sum_{t=1}^T\Theta_t\succ 0$ holds true in all LQG control problem instances where a zero controller would result in a suboptimal behavior of the system and, as a result, LQG control design (through solving Problem~\ref{prob:LQG}) is necessary to achieve their desired system performance (Theorem~\ref{th:freq}).

 \begin{mytheorem}[Lower bound for supermodularity ratio $\gamma_g$] Let $\Theta_t$ for all $\allT$ be defined as in eq.~\eqref{eq:control_riccati}, $g(\calS)$ be defined as in eq.~\eqref{eq:gS}, and for any sensor $i \in \calV$, $\bar{C}_{i,t}$ be the normalized measurement matrix $V_{i,t}^{-1/2}{C}_{i,t}$.